dcigic92/pp5-balkan-food-market/README.md

 - Option to subscribe to newsletter.
 - Option to save informations in user's profile.
 - Option to add, edit and delete products for store owner.
+- Option to add, edit and delete faqs for store owner.
+- Option to add, edit and delete about us content for store owner.
+- Option to hide from customers products out of stock and disable option to add them to shopping cart.

 ### Features left to implement